AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/introduction.md

 * Integrates with point of sale (POS) merchant systems like ERP, OMS, and WMS) merchant systems for inventory management

-* Fully compatible with the Luma theme.
+* Fully compatible with the Luma theme

-* Provides GraphQL support for headless and Venia storefronts.
+* Provides GraphQL support for headless and Venia storefronts

 * Supports the Store Assist app from Walmart Commerce Technology.
-This app sends pickup orders directly to your employee's handheld device in the right store so items can be picked and quickly and accurately and handed to customers when they arrive for pickup.
+This app sends pickup orders directly to your employee's handheld device in the right store so items can be picked and quickly and accurately picked, staged, and handed to the customers upon their check-in.

 ## Store Assist App

 The Store Assist App for iOS and Android™ devices interacts with Walmart Commerce Technology to bring omnichannel fulfillment capabilities to your retail stores.

 * Send in-store and curbside pick-up orders directly to store associates' mobile devices